We can help you remove your Federal and State Tax Liens Quickly and Easily

 The Appeals Process

-The IRS must notify the taxpayer within five days after the lien is filed.
+The IRS must notify the taxpayer within five days after the federal tax lien is filed.
 Some of the circumstances on which an appeal can be based are:

 - The debt owed was paid prior to the notice being filed

 - The tax was assessed and filed while the taxpayer was in bankruptcy

 - A procedural error was made during the assessment

 - The statue of limitations on the debt had expired before anything was filed

 - The taxpayer was not given a chance to dispute the liability.

 Dealing with the State Issued Notices